Fernap/UberASMTool/assets/readme.txt

 -                         Other Code Files                          -
 ---------------------------------------------------------------------

-The macro library file (given by macrolib: in the list file) contains common defines and macros you may want to use.
-You can add defines and macros here for yourself if you wish.
+The macro library file (given by macrolib: in the list file) is included every file assembled by UberASM Tool -- resources, libraries, routines.
+If you wish, you can place common defines and macros here.
+Previous versions also put standard defines and macros here, but those have now been split out into "asm/base/uber_defines.asm".
 Some pre-existing macros of note:

 - %require_uber_ver(major, minor) -- Fail if the current version of UberASM Tool is less than major.minor.
 This will also cause a resource to fail on